singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Data Import -
 	- Batch import - web console (local files), GCS, GDS
 	- Stream - data with CDF, Cloud logging or POST calls
-	- Raw files - federated data source, CSV/JSON/Avro on GCS, Google sheets
+	- Raw files - federated data source, CSV/JSON/Avro on GCS, Google sheets.
+Default file format is csv
-	- By default, the BigQuery service expects all source data to be UTF-8 encoded
+	- By default, the BigQuery service expects all source data to be UTF-8 encoded.
+BQ also supports ISO-8859-1
 	- To support (occasionally) schema changing we can use 'Automatically detect' for schema changes.
 Automatically detect is not default selected
 - Data Export -
 	- Data can only be exported in JSON / CSV / Avro